Table of Contents

 Using the right packing materials prevents you from making common packing mistakes such as using the wrong sized box, damaging the items, or overpaying for shipping.

-Outside of a protective box, or satchel or poly mailer (and having various box sizes depending on common order combinations), you’ll potentially need packing peanuts, bubble wrap, crinkle paper, or some other form of dunnage to protect the items in the box.
+Outside of a protective box or poly mailer (and having various box sizes depending on common order combinations), you’ll potentially need packing peanuts, bubble wrap, crinkle paper, or some other form of dunnage to protect the items in the box.
+If you want custom branded boxes or eco-friendly packaging, you’ll want to make sure you have that lined up outside of your traditional packaging supplies.

 3. Package your order